-Background This program has been successful in Vermont in the past.
-Currently MA utilities (National Grid and Eversource) have plans to deliver programs in their just filed three-year plan.
-However, specific data on budgets and savings and the size of the market are not yet public.
-Some Massachusetts PAs have aggressively worked to convert customer owned street lighting, but the exact design and financial and savings data related to the utility owned portion is yet to be worked out and will be integrally dependent on Commission approval of a new tariff.
-Eversource and National Grid have tentatively agreed on a goal of retrofitting all utility-owned street lighting to LEDs over a period of 10 years.
-Program / Measure Duration TBD.
+This program has been successful in Vermont in the past.
+Currently MA utili (National Grid and Eversource) have plans to deliver programs in their just if three-year plan.
+However, specific data on budgets and savings and the size the market are not yet public.
+Some Massachusetts PAs have aggressively worked to convert customer owned street lighting, but the exact design and financial and savings data related to the utility owned portion is yet to be wo out and will be integrally dependent on Commission approval of a new tariff.
+Eversource and National Grid have tentatively agreed on a goal of retrofittin utility-owned street lighting to LEDs over a period of 10 years. iled e of rked Program / Measure Duration TBD.
 We do not propose any specific program start date or duration.
-Rather, we encourage the utilities to analyze the cost-effectiveness of this opportunity and consider pursuit of it, as appropriate, given all the competing resources and a general sense of the SAG and Illinois policy priorities and objectives.
-We do believe that any aggressive effort to do this would likely require newly designed and approved tariffs, and take a while to begin.
-Because the utilities would have direct control over the technologies and capital investments, we believe market saturation could be achieved in a relatively finite number of years following the establishment of the appropriate tariffs and other incentives.
-Estimated Budget TBD.
+Rather encourage the utilities to analyze the cost-effectiveness of this opportunity a consider pursuit of it, as appropriate, given all the competing resources and general sense of the SAG and Illinois policy priorities and objectives.
+We do believe that any aggressive effort to do this would likely require newly design and approved tariffs, and take a while to begin.
+Because the utilities would hidirect control over the technologies and capital investments, we believe man saturation could be achieved in a relatively finite number of years following the establishment of the appropriate tariffs and other incentives. nd a ned nave rket Estimated Budget TBD.
 We do not propose any specific program budget.
-This is necessarily a complex decision that will be dependent on an iterative process of considering all cost-effective efficiency resources and applying various policy and objectives principles.
-We have been clear in the past what our position on those principles are.
-Estimated Participation (Optional) TBD.
+This is necessarily a complex decision that will be dependent on an iterative process of considering all cost-effective efficiency resources and applying various policy and object principles.
+We have been clear in the past what our position on those principles. ng ives Participation (Optional) TBD.
 Utilities have all the data they need to estimate this, and it will be dependent on trade offs with other budget priorities.
 Savings Targets TBD.
-We do not propose any specific savings targets, or necessarily, that this opportunity should usurp other cost-effective opportunities that may compete for limited budget resources.
-Rather, we believe the utilities should consider these opportunities in their planning processes.
-Collaboration Collaboration with DCEO and municipal customers in particular will be important.
-Even when utility-owned, customers will have a vested interest in the light quality, new tarriffs, construction schedules, and other details.
+We do not propose any specific savings targets, or necessarily, that the opportunity should usurp other cost-effective opportunities that may compet limited budget resources.
+Rather, we believe the utilities should consider the opportunities in their planning processes. e for Collaboration Collaboration Collaboration with DCEO and municipal customers in particular will be important.
+Even when utility-owned, customers will have a vested interest in light quality, new tarriffs, construction schedules, and other details.
 We do not believe there needs to be collaboration across utilities for utility owned equipment.
 Delivery Strategy TBD.
-We envision this would likely be a direct install type of delivery driven by each utility that owns streetlights.
-Delivery should be under control and administration of the utilities.
-Target Market Utilities Marketing Strategy Utilities will primarily have direct control and decision-making on this.
-However, some customer engagement and interaction, led by the utility or its contractors, will be necessary.
+We envision this would likely be a direct install type of delivery driven a each utility that owns streetlights.
+Delivery should be under control and administration of the utilities. by Target Market Utilities Marketing Strategy Utilities will primarily have direct control and decision-making on this.
+However some customer engagement and interaction, led by the utility or its contraction will be necessary.
 Eligible Measure(s) LED technology and advance controls.
 New and retrofit.
 Program Tracking (if applicable) TBD.
 Likely would best be tracked separate from other programs because funds may be intermingled with tariff designs.
 Cost per Energy Saved Depends greatly on the amount of depreciation and amortization that has already occurred on existing street lights.
 Utilities have this data and can estimate.
 Replacement See above under "program/measure duration"